 What can I substitute for parmesan?

-Nutritional yeast, pecorino, or a dairy-free parmesan alternative all work.
-Adjust the quantity to taste, as each has a slightly different salt level.
+Nutritional yeast, pecorino, or a dairy-free parmesan-style alternative all work.
+Just taste as you go, since each option brings a slightly different salt level.

 Can I add cream for extra richness?

-Yes, though it’s not necessary.
-If you prefer a more indulgent sauce, stir in a tablespoon or two of cream after blending.
+Yes, though the recipe does not need it.
+If you want a richer sauce, a tablespoon or two of cream can be stirred in after blending.

 What type of olive oil should I use?